 Thousands of people in the UK, and in my constituency, are dependent on the chemical industry.
 Much of that, of course, has been previously governed by regulation in compliance with the EU.
 As we leave, what discussions has the Secretary of State had with those companies and with Europe about UK REACH and its implementation?

 My hon.
 Friend makes a very important point.
 Those who work in the chemicals industry are absolutely vital to the health of our economy.
 Hitherto, the regulation of chemicals within the European Union has been governed by the operation of the REACH directive.
 We are replicating that in UK law and we have had extensive discussions and are putting in place steps to ensure that the chemicals industry can continue to manufacture and export as before.
-It is one of those industries whose business model, as we leave the European Union, necessarily requires Government support in order to ensure its continued health.
+It is one of those industries whose business model, as we leave the European Union, necessarily requires Government support to ensure its continued health.

 Great mention has been made of the freight industry and the importance of guaranteeing the effective flow of goods across the border.
 Can the Secretary of State explain what has been done since February with regard to the ISPM—international standard for phytosanitary measures—on wood pallets?
 Two thirds of the pallets in this country do not comply with European Union requirements.

 Earlier today, the chairman of the British Medical Association in Scotland went on record to say that there are shortages of medical supplies in Scotland due to Brexit.
 Can my right hon.
-Friend give assurances that that is not the case, and that the Cabinet Office is engaging directly with the devolved Administration, local government and all Government bodies to ensure that no shortages are caused by Brexit?
+Friend give assurances that that is not the case and that the Cabinet Office is engaging directly with the devolved Administration, local government and all Government bodies to ensure that no shortages are caused by Brexit?

 My hon.
 Friend makes a very important point.
 To the anguish of many, but to the joy of some, we have not actually left the European Union yet, so it is hard to see how any shortages could be caused by Brexit.
 The Department of Health and Social Care and others have worked to ensure that in the event of a no-deal Brexit we can continue to have all the medicines and medical supplies that people need.
 I will look closely at what the Scottish BMA has said and investigate it, but sometimes—I am sure this is not the case with the Scottish BMA—one or two figures attribute to Brexit responsibility for matters that are absolutely nothing to do with our departure from the European Union.